cipher-attack/Camphish-pro/readme.md

 ---

-### 🧪 Test Scenarios (Templates)
+### 🧪 Reality Check (Phishing Templates)
-The tool includes pre-built social engineering templates to test user awareness:
+To make the testing feel real, the tool comes with pre-built scenarios that mimic everyday online experiences.
+These are designed to see if a user can spot the trap:

-- **System Diagnostic:** Mimics a browser update or repair screen.
+* **System Diagnostic:** Looks just like a routine browser update or a "fix-it" screen.
-- **Video Conference:** Simulates Zoom/Teams interfaces to request camera access.
+* **Video Conference:** A familiar Zoom/Teams-style interface that asks for camera access before "joining" a meeting.
-- **Identity Verification:** Phishing template for biometric/face ID verification.
+* **Identity Verification:** A sleek template designed to look like a secure biometric or Face ID check.
-- **Crypto-Assets:** Testing vulnerabilities in wallet connection flows.
+* **Crypto-Assets:** Tests how users react when prompted to connect their wallets or verify assets.

 ---